Modern Slavery – Slavery and Human Trafficking Statement

 When selecting our suppliers, price is not our only driver.
 We are committed to buying quality products and services from ethical suppliers and part of measuring this involves assessing the approach a potential supplier takes to its people and the workers in its own supply chain.

-Managers responsible for the firm’s relationship with key suppliers also visit them at their own premises from time to time.
+In addition, managers responsible for the firm’s relationship with key suppliers visit them at their own premises from time to time.
 This gives us an opportunity to observe first hand their working conditions and to talk to a sample of their workers direct.
 In many cases, we have a contractual right to audit the performance and working practices of our suppliers.